 · A meat free day or 2

 · Reduced car use/ more walking and cycling

-· Thinking to reduce what we use, consume and travel to
+· Thinking about reducing what we use, what we consume and where we travel to

 These are few ideas.
 Making a start and keeping up small actions are what counts.